GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 To delete a Compute Engine disk:

-1. In the Cloud Platform Console, go to the Disks page:
+1. In the Cloud Console, go to the Disks page:

     [Go to the disks page](https://console.cloud.google.com/compute/disks)